SicMundusOrganization/dark-ontology/README.md

 * `dark_ontology_structure.ttl` contains the conceptual structure of the ontology.
 * `dark_ontology_populated.ttl` contains the populated ontology and its individuals.
+* The .txt files contain the SPARQL queries.
 * The CSV files contain the results of the competency-question queries.
 * The website offers an interactive visual presentation of the ontology.